 The main difference between an inlay and an onlay is the amount of coverage to the tooth.

-- An only, also called a partial crown, covers more of the biting surface.
+- An onlay, also called a partial crown, covers more of the biting surface.
+If the amount of decay present does not justify a full dental crown, then we will use an onlay.

 About the Procedure